zachhancock96/team-gold/README.md

 Joopla turns around and yells Bye mom and I love you!

 (Then a thud is heard as he exits out the window)

+# Back end:

+### Getting started:

+Install Node and npm.
+(Node 10.x and npm 4.6.0 is preffered.
+If you dont have these versions and you get an error during npm install, installing these versions are guaranteed to work)

+#### Development:
+set the working directory of the command line to backend folder

+hit `npm install` (Do this after every git pull.)

+hit `npm run tsc` (This runs typescript daemon in watch mode)

+go to `dist` subfolder

+hit `npx nodemon server.js` (This restarts server whenever any change in dist folder.
+Typescript dumps js files in dist folder, so making changes to `.ts` files in `src` folder would trigger the server to restart too.)

+#### Production (Linux):
+set the working directory of the command line to backend folder

+hit `npm install` (Do this after every git pull.)

+hit `npm start` or `npm start &` to open server as background daemon